axibase/atsd/api/data/aggregation.md

 * `PERCENTILE(97.5)` is equal to `97.5%` percentile.
 * `PERCENTILE(50)` = `MEDIAN`.
 * `PERCENTILE(0)` = `MIN`.
-* The function implements the [`R6`](https://www.itl.nist.gov/div898/handbook/prc/section2/prc262.htm) method which uses `N+1` as the array size (`N` is the number of samples in the period) and performs linear interpolation between consecutive values.
+* The function implements the `R6` method as described in the NIST Engineering Handbook, Section 2.6.2, which uses `N+1` as the array size (`N` is the number of samples in the period) and performs linear interpolation between consecutive values.
 * `NaN` values are ignored from the input array.